nuxeo/nuxeo-labs/nuxeo-labs-google-publisher/README.md

 ## Deploy

-Upload the package marketplace generated under the folder nuxeo-google-calendar-publisher-mp/target/ into your local packages of the nuxeo platform and install it.
+Upload the package marketplace generated under the folder nuxeo-google-publisher-mp/target/ into your local packages of the nuxeo platform and install it.

 ## Nuxeo Studio

-Import the automation operation "Publisher" in your project registry.
+Import the automation the 2 operations in your project registry.
 You will find a new entry under the automation tools:

 **Notification>Publish on Google Calendar**